querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 {% endhighlight %}

 {% aside correction %}
-In many cases state can be conveyed via HTML attributes.
+In many cases, an element's state can be conveyed via HTML attributes rather than using modifier classes.
 A disabled button could be styled using `.fancy-button:disabled` or the current page in a list with `.breadcrumb__link[aria-current="page"]` instead of creating an additional modifer class.
 Doing this is preferable if there are appropriate attributes available.
 {% endaside %}

+{% aside opinion %}
+When an element ends up having a *lot* of modifiers, I personally trend towards using `data-*` attributes instead of classes: `.fancy-button[data-size="small"]`.

+This is particularly true for buttons, where there can be lots of modifiers (color, size, responsive behaviour, etc.) with incompatible options (size can't be both small and large).
+{% endaside %}

 ### Namespacing
 On many projects, using namespaces—in the form of class name prefixes—to indicate the origin or purpose of a class can often be useful.
 On projects using Felafel, for example, you may use them to differentiate between classes coming from Felafel (which are all prefixed `fs-`), third-party libraries like Flexslider (which all begin with `flex-`), and those native to your current project.

-Some projects will use different prefixes for component-level code, and code specific to individual templates and pages.
-Ski Miquel, for example, uses `ski-`, `skit-` and `skip-`, respectively.
+Some projects will use different prefixes for code at the component-level and code specific to individual templates and pages.
+Ski Miquel, for example, uses `ski-`, `skit-` and `skip-`, respectively. **Try to avoid having too much page-specific CSS in your project**, but when it's unavoidable, namespace it.

 Utility classes are almost always prefixed differently to clearly indicate their purpose and separate them from the BEM naming methodology.
 Felafel uses `fs-!-` for utility classes.